psteichen/clusil-website/_events/new-year-s-event.md

 startime: '17:30'
 endtime: '21:00'
 tags:
-- Featured
+- featured
 location: LHoFT, 9 rue du Laboratoire, L-1911 Luxembourg
 sponsors: ''
 link: ''
 published: false

 ---
-Let's get together for our traditional networking cocktail.
+for our traditional networking cocktail.
 This is the moment to meet and share ideas for the new year.
 Come with your story, listen and create bonds.

 ##### When: